grafana/writers-toolkit/docs/sources/write/markdown-guide/index.md

 1. Second
 1. Third

-For sub-steps, use repetive numbering as well:
+For sub-steps, use repetitive numbering as well:

 ```markdown
 1. First